Singapore Government Logo

 Description and Ethnobotany

-Habitat It grows in primary and secondary forests, disturbed areas, and villages.
+Habitat It grows in primary and secondary forests, forest edges, disturbed areas and secondary vegetation near villages.

 Ethnobotanical Uses Edible Plant Parts : Edible Flowers

-Cut - Dried Flower: It is cultivated for cut flowers in Hawaii and Australia.
+Cut - Dried Flower: The inflorescence is cultivated as cut flowers in Hawaii and Australia.

 Landscaping Features